Naina1005/JAVA/1.FirstJavaProgram-J/README.md

-This is a basic Java Program
+This is a basic Java Program which prints Hello and Welcome.